Wilto/hire.wil.to/_src/sections/books.md

 img: books.gif
 ---

-A few years ago I wrote [JavaScript for Web Designers](https://abookapart.com/products/javascript-for-web-designers).
-It’s paced for anyone taking their first steps into the world of JavaScript development.
+I wrote [JavaScript for Web Designers](https://abookapart.com/products/javascript-for-web-designers) a few years ago, now.
+It’s paced for anyone taking their first steps into the world of JavaScript development, but in-depth enough for anyone looking to understand JavaScript’s inner workings.

 I wrote [Image Performance](https://abookapart.com/products/image-performance) just last year.
-It’s a deep-dive into a subject that’s easy to take for granted, but difficult to master: “putting images on the web.”
-It covers everything from the ins and outs of image formats and compression methods to responsive image markup to automation
+It’s a deep-dive into a subject that’s easy to take for granted, but difficult to master: putting images on the web.
+It covers everything from the inner workings of image formats and compression methods to responsive image markup to automation.

 Before writing two books of my own, I wrote the _Robust, Responsible, Responsive Web Design_ chapter of [Smashing Book 4](https://www.smashingmagazine.com/smashing-book-4-new-perspectives/), and two chapters on JavaScript for [Learning Web Design](https://www.learningwebdesign.com/).